jondashkyle/nanopage/readme.md

 #### `.images()`

-Images of the current page.
+Child images of the current page.

 #### `.pages()`

-Sub-pages of the current page.
+Child pages of the current page.

 #### `.shuffle()`